lahwaacz/sxlock/README.md

 Requirements
 ------------

-In order to build sxlock you need the Xlib header files and PAM.
+ - libx11 (Xlib headers)
+ - libxext (X11 extensions library, for DPMS)
+ - PAM

 Installation
 ------------

-Arch Linux users can install this package from the AUR(http://aur.archlinux.org/packages.php?ID=44802).
+Arch Linux users can install this package from the [AUR](https://aur.archlinux.org/packages/sxlock-git/).

-Manual installation:
-Edit config.mk to match your local setup (sxlock is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install sxlock (if necessary as root):
+For manual installation just install dependencies, checkout and make:

+    git clone git://github.com/lahwaacz/sxlock.git
+    cd ./sxlock
-    make clean install
+    make
+    ./sxlock

 Running sxlock
 -------------

 Simply invoking the sxlock command starts the display locker with default settings.

 Custom settings:

     -f <font description>: modify the font.
     -c <password characters>: modify the characters displayed when the user enters his password.
 This can be a sequence of characters to create a fake password.